segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 - Segment does not pass data from [Identify calls](https://segment.com/docs/connections/spec/identify) to Google because it is against Google's terms of service to pass Personally Identifiable Information (PII) to the Google Analytics reporting interface.
 If you need to pass data from an Identify call, you can set up a [Custom Dimension mapping](/docs/connections/destinations/catalog/google-analytics/#custom-dimensions) to override this.

-- To pass the `userID` from your [Identify calls](https://segment.com/docs/connections/spec/identify/) to Google Analytics, go to the Google Analytics destination settings in the Segment web app, locate the **Advanced Google Analytics settings**, and enable **Send User-ID to GA**.
+- To pass the `userId` from your [Identify calls](https://segment.com/docs/connections/spec/identify/) to Google Analytics, go to the Google Analytics destination settings in the Segment web app, locate the **Advanced Google Analytics settings**, and enable **Send User-ID to GA**.

 #### Amplitude